Psocomorpha

-Psocomorpha is a suborder of barklice, booklice, and parasitic lice in the order Psocodea (formerly Psocoptera).
+Psocomorpha is a suborder of barklice in the order Psocodea (formerly Psocoptera).
 There are more than 20 families and 5,300 described species in Psocomorpha.

 Phylogeny

 The below cladogram of Psocodea shows the position of Psocomorpha:

 Fossil record

 The oldest fossil record of the suborder is Burmesopsocus lienhardi from the mid-Cretaceous (early Cenomanian) Burmese amber, which is not assigned to any family.

 Classification

 Psocomorpha contains 6 infraorders and 26 families: